 Aditya Lakhia

 Aditya Lakhia is an Indian actor, best known for Tamil cinema.
-Aditya Lakhia began their career in 1992.
-With 30 credits to their name and an average audience rating of 6.0, Aditya Lakhia remains one of the most prolific and celebrated talents in the industry.
+Aditya Lakhia began their career in 1992 and has been a prominent figure in the industry for over 34 years.
+With 30 credits to their name, Aditya Lakhia remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Aditya Lakhia's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones